cdnbye/documentation/en/android/API.md

     .downloadTimeout(10_000, TimeUnit.MILLISECONDS)   // TS file download timeout by HTTP
     .dcDownloadTimeout(4_000, TimeUnit.MILLISECONDS)  // Download timeout for WebRTC datachannel
-    .localPort(52019)                                 // The port for local http server .maxBufferSize(1024*1024*1024)                    // The max size of binary data that can be stored in the disk cache for VOD(Set to 0 will disable disk cache)
+    .localPort(52019)                                 // The port for local http server .diskCacheLimit(1024*1024*1024)                   // The max size of binary data that can be stored in the disk cache for VOD(Set to 0 will disable disk cache)
-    .p2pEnabled(true)                                 // Enable or disable p2p engine
-    .packetSize(64*1024)                              // The maximum package size sent by datachannel, 64KB should work with most of recent browsers
+    .memoryCacheLimit(60*1024*1024)                   // The max size of binary data that can be stored in the memory cache .p2pEnabled(true)                                 // Enable or disable p2p engine .packetSize(64*1024)                              // The maximum package size sent by datachannel, 64KB should work with most of recent browsers
-    .withTag("unknown")                               // User defined tag which is presented in console .webRTCConfig(null)                               // Providing options to configure WebRTC connections .build();
+    .withTag("unknown")                               // User defined tag which is presented in console .webRTCConfig(null)                               // Providing options to configure WebRTC connections .maxPeerConnections(10)                           // Max peer connections at the same time .build();
 P2pEngine.initEngine(getApplicationContext(), token, config);
 ```